 The very outer layer of our skin is known as the acid mantle.
 It isn’t really a layer per se, but rather a protective “film” that has a very specific and important function for our overall health.
 As the term “acid” might imply, the pH of this layer is vital to its function and effectiveness.
 Let’s quickly review what pH is:

-The term pH stands for the “potential of Hydrogen”.
-It is a measure of the Hydrogen ion concentration of a substance.
-The Hydrogen ion concentration is more commonly referred to as the acidity or alkalinity level.
-The more acidity in the substance, the lower the pH, the less acidity, the higher the pH.
-There are differing values of pH in the body depending on what function is being performed.
-For example, the pH of the stomach is very acidic, around 1, because stomach acids help break down the foods we eat.
+The term pH stands for the “potential of hydrogen”.
+It is a measure of the hydrogen ion concentration of a substance.
+The hydrogen ion concentration is more commonly referred to as the acidity or alkalinity level.
+The more acidic the substance, the lower the pH; conversely, the less acidity, the higher the pH.
+There are different pH values of things in the body depending on what their function is.
+For example, the pH of the stomach contents is very acidic, around 1, because stomach acids help break down the foods we eat.
 Our saliva and blood, on the other hand, are much closer to neutral.
 Neutral substances, like water, have a pH of 7.
 A pH above 7 is considered alkaline (less acidic), and a pH below 7 is considered acidic.

 So the acid mantle is a thin, oily film that sits on the very outer layer of skin cells.
 Its pH is around 4.5 to 5.5.
 It maintains this acidity in order to protect us from harmful bacteria which thrive and grow in alkaline environments.
 In fact, many of the harmful contaminants in the environment are alkaline in nature.
 The acid mantle helps neutralize these potentially harmful invaders.
 That’s right, our skin works hard every day to keep us from becoming a toxic, walking petri dish!